binfalse/CombineArchiveShowCase/README.md

 # CombineArchiveShowCase

-This is going to be a fully featured [CombineArchive](http://combinearchive.org) that will help demonstrating the concepts and best practices.
+This is a fully featured [CombineArchive](http://combinearchive.org) demonstrating the concepts and best practices.

 ## What's in here